Proxymiity/pronote-discord/README.md

 The `school` section contains the school name, the Pronote server ID (or the 'rectorat' ID - usually 7 digits, and 1 letter), and the public URL for Pronote.

+The `settings` section contains other parameters that *should be left to default settings*
-`timediff`: Leave it to `"default"` to automatically manage the time difference between the local timezone and the UTC time.
+- `timediff`: Leave it to `"default"` to automatically manage the time difference between the local timezone and the UTC time.
 If this doesn't work as expected (e.g. you're UTC+2 and it shows 6 because of your system timezone or something else), you can still replace `"default"` with `2` or whatever. *If UTC shows 9AM, and your local time 11AM, then the timediff should be 2.
 This value change based on the summer time in your country*
-`storage`: This should be set by default.
+- `storage`: This should be set by default.
 It is the storage file used by the infos & results module
-`version`: This should be set by default.
+- `version`: This should be set by default.
 It is the version file used by the setup & the update alert
-`updateAlerts`: Whether or not you want to be notified about updates.
+- `updateAlerts`: Whether or not you want to be notified about updates.
-`publicMode`: Run the result script in Public Mode: This masks student's personal marks and results, but still shows class average.
+- `publicMode`: Run the result script in Public Mode: This masks student's personal marks and results, but still shows class average.
 </details>

 <details>